 The antediluvian atmosphere

-The present atmosphere is divided into three temperature-defined layers: the troposphere, where convecting packets of air cause weather, the stratosphere, where the airflow is mainly horizontal, and the high-temperature thermosphere.
-It consists of 78% nitrogen, 21% oxygen, and 1% other gases, and thins with altitude.
+The present atmosphere is divided into three temperature-defined layers: the troposphere, where convecting packets of air cause weather; the stratosphere, where the airflow is mainly horizontal; and the high-temperature thermosphere.
+Its make-up is 78% nitrogen, 21% oxygen, and 1% other gases, and it thins with altitude.

 We know nothing at all about the antediluvian atmosphere.
 It was probably thicker than now, and it certainly would have had a different composition, for the present mix is the outcome of a continually changing biosphere, weathering reactions and volcanic outgassing.
 Oxygen levels in the Carboniferous period were to reach 30-35%, promoting unusually large body sizes (e.g. dragonflies with 70 cm wingspans) and widespread fires.
 The proportion dipped in the Triassic to less than 15%.

 The primeval atmosphere needed to be thick enough to cope with attrition by the solar wind, at a time when the Earth had no magnetic field to protect it (though the solar wind itself may have been weaker).
 Much of it would have been destroyed in the Cataclysm at the end of the Hadean, when fiery asteroids ripped through.
 Although the level of atmospheric oxygen in the succeeding Archaean period is controversial, it was probably lower than now and replenishing the oxygen would have been a long process.
 The only major source of free oxygen is photosynthesising organisms: plants on land and phytoplankton in the sea.
 Desertification, deforestation and ocean acidification today are consequently causing oxygen levels to fall.

 The antediluvian mantle